spyder-ide/qtawesome/README.rst

 Description
 -----------

-QtAwesome enables iconic fonts such as `Font Awesome`_ and `Elusive Icons`_ in your PyQt and PySide application.
+QtAwesome enables iconic fonts such as `Font Awesome`_ and `Elusive Icons`_ in PyQt and PySide applications.

 It is a port to Python - PyQt / PySide of the `QtAwesome`_ C++ library by Rick Blommers.